nicholascostadev/Passwordee/README.md

 4. Mongoose functions
     * Inside the method `findOneAndUpdate()`, using `$push:{websites: req.body.newWebsite}` to push a new object inside the websites array(defined on the Schemas).
     * Learned how to handle user inputs by narrowing down common errors like user entering no password for registration or passwords with not enough characters by sanitizing on the BackEnd.
-6. Axios API Calls for both getting and posting
+6. Axios API Calls
-    * Making POST requests with data so that the BackEnd can identify if the user is logged and if he is able to do anything.
+    * Making POST requests with data so that the BackEnd can identify if the user is logged and if he is able to do anything, being able to GET, POST and DELETE.
 8. JWT(JSON Web Token)
     * Creating a token for the user when he signs in and store it on localStorage for identification so that it's possible to manage if user is logged in or not.
 11. Saving text to clipboard